ACCarnall/bagpipes/docs/model_galaxies.rst

 Updating models
 ---------------

 Creating a new ``Model_Galaxy`` is relatively slow, however changing parameter values in ``model_components`` and calling the ``update`` method of ``Model_Galaxy`` extremely rapidly updates the output spectrum/photometry/emission lines.
-For example, if you wanted to change the age of the burst in the above example to 0.5 Gyr you would type the following:
+For example, if you wanted to change the age of the burst in the above example to 0.5 Gyr and mass formed to 10\ :sup:`10.5` Solar masses you would type the following:

 .. code:: python

 	model_components["burst"]["age"] = 0.5
+	model_components["burst"]["massformed"] = 10.5

 	model.update(model_components)

-Now all of the outputs described above have been changed to reflect the new burst age.
+Now all of the outputs described :ref:`above <getting-observables>` have been changed to reflect the new parameters.
 This kind of example could be useful when building a model spectrum for a simulated galaxy from a list of star particles with different ages and masses.

 It should be noted that the ``update`` method is designed to deal with changed parameter values, not adding or removing components of the model.

+.. _model-galaxy-api:

 Model_Galaxy API documentation
 ----------------------------------